Donshel/info8002-1/README.md

 The responsibility  of a key `k` belongs to a node if it is the first node whose identifier `n` follows or equals `k` in the identifier circle.
 If true, `n` is said to be the *successor node* of `k` : `n = successor(k)`.
 The concept of successor is used for nodes as well : the successor of a node (whose identifier is `n`) is `m` such that `m = successor(n + 1)`.
 In this case, `n` is referenced as the *predecessor* of `m`.

 Because, each key is under the responsibility of a node, the core usage of the Chord protocol is to query a key `k` from a client (a node as well), i.e. to find `successor(k)`.
-If the client is not the said successor, it will pass the query to another node **it knows**.
+If the client is not the said successor, it will pass the query to another node **it knows** (see below).
 This is called the *lookup* mechanism.

 In the regular Chord protocol, each node keeps a *finger table* of up to `m` other (smartly selected) nodes which ensures *logarithmic* complexity for the lookup.
 However, this table has to be updated each time a node joins or leaves the network (or crashes) through a *stabilization* protocol running periodically in the background.

 To avoid such processing waste, another mechanism has been implemented.
+Instead of a finger table, each node possesses an *internal representation* of the network, i.e. a table mapping node identifiers to IP addresses.
+This representation isn't necessarily correct nor complete.

-Instead of returning `successor(k)`, the lookup function returns the *sequence* of nodes (their IP address) that were involved in the search and, thanks to its *recursive* implementation, the later can *improve* their internal representation of the network at the same time.
+Moreover, instead of returning `successor(k)`, the lookup function returns the *sequence* of nodes (their IP address) that were involved in the search and, thanks to its *recursive* implementation, the later can *improve* their representation of the network at the same time.

 ```python
 def lookup(n, k):